16. Environments and evaluation (*)#

 ## <environment: R_GlobalEnv>

-Consider the following function that prints out `x
+Consider a function that prints out x

-of its scope:
+defined outside of its scope:

 test <- function() print(x)